Little-Mage/ShogiGUI-piece-sets/README.md

 The kanji PNGs were shared by Shogiban.

-The international plastic set was arraged and completely made by CouchTomato.
+The international plastic set was arraged and made by CouchTomato.